-Sometimes you might find that the URL being generated for a product is broken or an unexpected value.
-You can add logs at different points in the code to catch the URL value that is being generated for a specific Magento product in your search results in order to find the source of the issue.
+Sometimes you might find that the URL being generated for a product is broken or has an unexpected value.
+By adding logs at different points in the code, you can catch the URL value that is being generated for a specific Magento product in your search results, and find the source of the issue.

 - The url_key is added to the attributes to select in the getProductCollectionQuery() method here: https://github.com/algolia/algoliasearch-magento-2/blob/develop/Helper/Entity/ProductHelper.php#L248

-We pass the store_id on lines 224 and 225 which should assure that the correct store is filtered for the product collection.
+We pass the store_id on lines 224 and 225 which should ensure that the correct store is filtered for the product collection.

 Additionally, you can use the algolia_after_products_collection_build event at the end of the method where you can update the collection if you need to.